 - Town Trails

 Children can be encouraged in their writing to send thank you notes, keep a diary/journal or have their own personal scrap book for a personal interest.

 Homework will vary in the different year groups and you can read more about this on the specific year group pages.
-The Key Stage 2 children have had a special Learning Log over the last few years and this has been proven to be very successful with the pupils and their parents.

 There are opportunities through the year for you to be updated on your child’s progress.
 These are usually through our consultation evenings.
 However, if you have concerns at any time, or wish to contact us for any reason, please arrange an appointment with your child’s class teacher.

 Every child receives a written progress report at the end of the Summer Term.

 Friends of Thorndown